METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 An important note on METEOR-M N°2-3

-However, likely due to a very long storage time caused by the COVID-19 pandemic among other things, METEOR-M N°2-3 has suffered an antenna deployment failure.
+Due to a very long storage time caused by the COVID-19 pandemic among other things, METEOR-M N°2-3 has suffered an antenna deployment failure.

 The LRPT antenna failed to properly deploy and rests in a tilted position, which means the radiation pattern is not uniform and this causes a lot of fading and alternates between weak and very strong signals.